yuzhmash/yuzhmash/README.md

   Hi there! <img src="https://i.imgur.com/u8HivgI.gif" width="30" />
 </h1>

-I'm Danylo Zalizchuk, full-stack developer from Ukraine.
-I mainly work with frontend, experienced in developing SPAs using Vue and React.
+I'm Maksim Shcherbina, front-end developer.
+I mainly work with frontend, experienced in developing SPAs using React.
 Also I've worked on backend for my applications.
 I have a passion for developing and improving my skills so that I can invent cool apps that can solve specific user problems.

 <h2>